-- understand the key administrative components of the Australia taxation system and the basic principles of Australia income tax, fringe benefit tax and goods and services taxation legislation - analyse, discuss and resolve issues relating to the determination of assessable income and allowable deductions - explain key taxation laws that relate to the taxation of individuals, companies, partnerships, trusts and superannuation funds - analyse transactions and circumstances and apply relevant taxation laws to determine tax liability.
+- understand the key administrative components of the Australian taxation system and the basic principles of Australian income tax, fringe benefit tax and goods and services taxation legislation - analyse, discuss and resolve issues relating to the determination of assessable income and allowable deductions - explain taxation laws that relate to the taxation of individuals, companies, partnerships, trusts, and superannuation funds - analyse transactions and circumstances and apply relevant taxation laws to determine tax liability.

-The Australia Taxation subject reflects legislation in place as at 1 January 2022.
-Exam questions will be based upon the 2021-22 tax year and the FBT year ending 31 March 2022.Exam structure
+The Australian Taxation subject reflects legislation in place as at 1 January 2023.
+Exam questions will be based upon the 2022-23 tax year and the FBT year ending 31 March 2023.

+Exam structure